mlo-Tek/qbt-slowban-hotio/README.md

 See [`SECURITY.md`](SECURITY.md) for additional notes.

-## AI disclosure

-This project, including portions of the Python implementation, Unraid template, and documentation, was created with substantial assistance from **OpenAI ChatGPT** and subsequently reviewed and adapted for the intended setup.

-AI-generated or AI-assisted code can contain defects.
-Review the code and test it in your own environment before relying on it.

 ## Disclaimer

 Use at your own risk.
 Banning peers and manipulating the qBittorrent manual ban list can affect active transfers and connectivity.
 Test with `SLOWBAN_DRY_RUN=true` first if you want to verify behavior without applying real bans.